Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Method

 We designed a comprehensive survey to investigate the perceptions and usage of both the university's customized LLMaaS chatbot and OpenAI's ChatGPT.
 ChatGPT was chosen as the commercial LLM because of its widespread use in Germany \cite{vonGarrelMayer2025}.
 Our data support this choice: in our sample, 333 participants reported using ChatGPT at least once a month, compared to 176 who reported comparable usage of other AI chatbots.
 During the data collection phase, ChatGPT was powered by OpenAI’s GPT-4o.\footnote{See \url{https://help.openai.com/en/articles/6825453-chatgpt-release-notes} for a detailed record of ChatGPT's development during our data collection period.} The survey design is summarized in \autoref{fig:Survey_Flow}.
 Participants were guided through the survey based on their use/non-use of the chatbots.
 The main part consists of questions regarding the perception and use of the university chatbot and ChatGPT (green blocks in \autoref{fig:Survey_Flow}).
 An overview of all survey questions can be found in the supplementary material (see \autoref{open_science}).

-To avoid participant fatigue, all hypothesis-relevant items followed the same response format to minimize cognitive load.
-We also conducted pilot runs to ensure that average completion time remained under 15 minutes.
-In addition, only hypothesis-relevant items were mandatory and were placed toward the beginning of the questionnaire to reduce the likelihood of fatigue affecting key measures.
+All hypothesis-relevant items followed the same response format to minimize cognitive load and participant fatigue.
+We also conducted pilot runs to ensure that the average completion time remained under 15 minutes.
+Only hypothesis-relevant items were mandatory and were placed toward the beginning of the questionnaire to reduce the likelihood of fatigue affecting key measures.

-The survey began by capturing usage patterns for both systems: frequency of use (ranging from \enquote{never} to \enquote{several times a day}) and context of use (6-point scale in response to the item \enquote{I tend to use the following AI chatbots for …}, ranging from 1 = \enquote{private purposes} to 6 = \enquote{study-/work-related purposes}).
-Next, several aspects of system perception and use were explored: specific use purposes (\eg, information search), perceived usefulness (productivity enhancement, task facilitation), and ease of use (interface clarity, learning curve); the latter two assessed following the Technology Acceptance Model (TAM)~\cite{davis1989}.
-For users familiar with either system, we also assessed their awareness of model switching options and use of different large language models available within each platform.
-For users who have never used or rarely use the university's LLMaaS, we explored their reasons for non-use or non-regular use.
+The survey began by capturing usage patterns for both systems: frequency of use (ranging from ``never'' to ``several times a day'') and context of use (6-point scale in response to the item ``I tend to use the following AI chatbots for …'', ranging from 1 = ``private purposes'' to 6 = ``study-/work-related purposes'').
+Next, several aspects of system perception and use were explored: specific use purposes (\eg, information search), perceived usefulness (productivity enhancement, task facilitation), and ease of use (interface clarity, learning curve); the latter two were assessed following the Technology Acceptance Model (TAM)~\cite{davis1989}.
+For users familiar with either system, we also assessed their awareness of model switching options and use of different models.
+For users who have never or rarely used the university's LLMaaS, we explored their reasons for non-use.

 At the end of the survey, a knowledge test was administered to assess participants' understanding of the customized LLMaaS chatbot.
-The test consisted of five items (\eg, \enquote{The university chatbot offers models trained by the university} (false)) with response options \enquote{true,} \enquote{false,} and \enquote{I don't know.} The correct answers of the participants were summed to create a knowledge score ranging from 0 to 5.
-Participants were debriefed on the following page by being shown the correct answers.
-At the end of the study, participants could voluntarily report demographic information and were given the opportunity to provide comments in an open text field.
+The test consisted of five items (\eg, ``The university chatbot offers models trained by the university'' (false)) with response options ``true'', ``false'', and ``I don't know''.
+Correct answers were summed to create a knowledge score ranging from 0 to 5.
+Participants were debriefed on the following page about the correct answers.
+At the end of the study, participants could voluntarily report demographic information.